 We’re currently recruiting students and postdocs to my new lab at the University of Georgia!
 Join me, Nick (PhD student) and Christiana (lab manager) as we begin an amazing journey doing life and agroecology in Athens.
-If you love cover crops, organic fertility, non-crop diversity, and biological pest control, then send me a note!
+If you love biodiversity, cover crops, organic fertility, and biological pest control, then send me a note!

 Please email me at firstname.lastname@example.org with a CV and describe your interest, experience and knowledge of sustainable agriculture and insect ecology.
 Below is some helpful info on finding your way through grad school, and what life is like as a member of the Blubaugh lab.